Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 where we introduced the time-dependent \emph{spin-wave density}

 As usual, we observe that the impact of quantum fluctuations on the classical trajectory is suppressed in the classical limit $s\to\infty$, and grows with $\alpha$ at fixed $s$.
-Similarly to what we found in equilibrium (Sec.~\ref{low_en_theory}), the properties of $f_{\mathbf k}(\alpha)$ imply that all the quantum feedback terms in the right-hand sides of the above equations of motion are vanishingly small in the thermodynamic limit for $0<\alpha<d$ and parametrically small for $\alpha\searrow d$.
+Similarly to what we found in equilibrium (Sec.~\ref{low_en_theory}), the properties of $f_{\mathbf k}(\alpha)$ imply that all the quantum backreaction terms in the right-hand sides of the above equations of motion are vanishingly small in the thermodynamic limit for $0<\alpha<d$ and finite for $\alpha>d$ but vanishing as $\alpha \searrow d$.
 In the latter case, we can make the usual replacement $(1/N)\sum_{\mathbf k} \mapsto \int d^d\mathbf{k}/(2\pi)^d$ in the thermodynamic limit.
-However, in finite systems those corrections could be expected to play a role for arbitrary $\alpha$ at sufficiently long times.
+However, in finite systems, those corrections could be expected to play a role for arbitrary $\alpha$ at sufficiently long times.

 In turn, \mpar{Spin-waves Hamiltonian} the evolution of quantum fluctuations is regulated by the spin-wave Hamiltonian $\tilde H_2(t)$ to the same order of approximation as above.
 It is instructive to report its explicit expression for the considered variable-range quantum Ising model: